 We started with three 1-to-1 planning sessions where we:

-This ensured the animation wasn’t just eye-catching, it was on-brand, purposeful and audience-led.
+This ensured animations weren't just eye-catching.
+They needed to be on-brand, purposeful and audience-led.

 Over a 12-week period, I created and Emma published: